Page

 The right mixture works

 An established means of making better use of nutrients is under-foot fertilization for some crops.
 In the case of corn in particular, it is impossible to imagine the placed application of nitrogen and phosphorus as fertilizers without it.
 But even in this case, there are still some adjustments that can improve efficiency even further.
-One of these is the combined application of our ESTA Kieserit gran. with diammon phosphate (DAP) in a 1:1 ratio as a under-foot fertilization.
+One of these is the combined application of our ESTA Kieserit GRAN.with diammon phosphate (DAP) in a 1:1 ratio as a under-foot fertilization.
 In this video, we will provide you with further information on the relevant advantages.

 The struvite effect